 - Program: Oracle Primavera P6 Professional

-- Version: any
+- Version: all versions

 - Difficulty: Intermediate